rohanbatrain/scripts/One-Plus/One-plus-8t/Production/02-Accounts.md

 ## App List

+> Using Browser
 1. Tap Tap

+> Using Play store
-2. Telegram (All Accounts)
+1. Telegram (All Accounts)
-3. BGMI
-4. PUBG MOBILE + 1.1.1.1 By Cloudflare
-5. Photos ( for gameplay upload )
+2. Photos ( for gameplay upload )
+3. 1.1.1.1 By Cloudflare

+> From Tap Tap
+1. BGMI
+2. PUBG MOBILE

 # Finance and Govt